 After showcasing 3 Maker films at an event held in Sandy Brown’s amazing Gallery Studio, Jessica was spurred on to expand the project and to create 13 Maker films, to produce The Makers Dozen.
 Jessica has also expanded the project to include photography and interviews to allow for further engagement with each Maker and to showcase how they work, live and are influenced by North Devon.
 After the 13 MAKER films, the project will be expanding to include MOVERS AND SHAPERS.

 During 2018, Jess has continued to film, photograph and conduct interviews with Makers, whilst also building this website to act as a platform for the Makers.
-In the winter of 2018, The Maker Series became a Community Interest Company.
+In the winter of 2018, The Maker Series became a not for profit company.

 2019 so far has been a hive of activity.
-Since January Jess has launched two new Maker Films and is continuing to develop the project so that more North Devon creatives can be involved and share their stories.
-The Maker Series will have an official launch in July 2019 with the release of Maker No.6 Danni Bradford.
-Watch this space for developments.
-If you want to be involved please do contact us!
+Since January Jess has launched three new Maker Films and is continuing to develop the project so that more North Devon creatives can be involved and share their stories.

 Why we love North Devon